michaelskyba/MathTreadmill/README.md

 - help.txt is difficult to understand, and /custom without help.txt is even more difficult to understand
 - dark souls music is not copyright-free, so MathTreadmill might get taken down (unlikely)
 - the code is sloppy and not maintainable long-term
+- I didn't use "transactions" (no idea what they are) so there is a possibility of race conditions
 - the commit messages are a mess
 - MathTreadmill is terrible on mobile (please don't use it on mobile)